Woniulol/fromAccToSomethingElse/README.md

 ## What You'll Find Here

-In this repository, you'll discover a collection of projects and code samples that highlight my capabilities in the following areas:
+In this repository, you'll discover a collection of projects, notes, and code samples that highlight my explorations in various areas.
+To learn more about each folder:

 - **MP0001**: Introductory coding in Python and data analytics with Python.
 - **dataBase**: Exploration of both MySql and MongoDB.